-Working from home changes your sex life and relationship — here’s how to make sure the change is positive
+How to keep your relationship intact if you’re forced to work from home because of the coronavirus outbreak

 - Click here for more BI Prime content.

-Could working from home help the birds and the bees, ahem, get busier?
-Most people seem to think so.

-The majority of workers think that landing a flexible job – for example, one that allows you to work from home – would boost their love life, a new survey by career site FlexJobs shows.
-Some 64% of the 3,900 respondents said it would improve their sex life and benefit their romantic relationship.
-Additionally, 80% thought having a flexible job would help them be more attentive to their significant other or partner.
+The outbreak of novel coronavirus, which causes a disease known as COVID-19, has compelled thousands of workers worldwide to work remotely.
+Those under quarantine, and those well enough to sign on, have had no choice but to work from home.
+Several large companies including Google, Twitter, Apple, and LinkedIn have asked some of their branches to work remotely for days or weeks.
+Many more businesses are encouraging remote work as a precautionary measure.

-There’s no doubt that getting a job that lets you work remotely, which for most people involves working from home, is a big change.
-But is it actually a positive or a negative change when it comes to one’s personal life?
+There’s no doubt that working from home is a big change to one’s personal and professional life.
+When it comes to one’s relationship, is it positive or negative?

 I spoke with people who went from working in an office to working remotely, as well as couples therapists and coaches, and the short answer is: it depends.